mrimboim/hw3-texteditor/Readme.md

     - (use the coulmn and row to update things every time enter is pressed)
     - For the actual display you could maybe do like a cout where you do strings like `if(currentrow == row(i)) "*" + i +
     - you can use the size of main vector to see where the delimiter | should be
+    - use setw and look at ecs50 project for refrence

   - need a open file and validate function